wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

+**What is reinforcement learning ?**

+Reinforcement learning is a type of machine learning in which **an agent learns to make decisions related to a specific goal by taking actions in an environment**, with the **objective of maximizing a cumulative reward**.
+The goal of reinforcement learning is for the agent to **learn the optimal policy for a given environment that maximizes their rewards**.
+In this framework, the agent continually learns from its experiences by taking actions, observing the resulting changes in the environment, and receiving rewards or penalties, based on the outcomes of its actions.
+By iterating through this process, the agent gradually refines its strategy or policy to make better decisions and increase its chances of success.

+**Known as a popular algorithm for RLHF, what is PPO (proximal policy optimization) ?**

+**PPO optimizes a policy**, in this case the LLM, to be more aligned with human preferences.
+Over many iterations, PPO makes updates of the policy to the LLM so that the reward is maximized.
+The updates are small and within a bounded region, **resulting in an updated LLM that is close to the previous version**, hence the name Proximal Policy Optimization.
+Keeping the changes within this small region result in a more stable learning.

-**What is KL-Divergence ?**
+**What is KL-Divergence (Kullback-Leibler Divergence) ?**

-KL-Divergence, or Kullback-Leibler Divergence, is a concept often encountered in the field of reinforcement learning, particularly when using the Proximal Policy Optimization (PPO) algorithm.
+KL-Divergence is a concept often encountered in the field of reinforcement learning, particularly when using the PPO algorithm.
 It is a **mathematical measure of the difference between two probability distributions, which helps us understand how one distribution differs from another**.
 In the context of PPO, KL-Divergence plays a crucial role in guiding the optimization process to ensure that the updated policy does not deviate too much from the original policy.

 To understand how KL-Divergence works, imagine we have two probability distributions: the distribution of the original LLM, and a new proposed distribution of an RL-updated LLM. **KL-Divergence measures the average amount of information gained when we use the original policy to encode samples from the new proposed policy**.
 By minimizing the KL-Divergence between the two distributions, PPO ensures that the updated policy stays close to the original policy, preventing drastic changes that may negatively impact the learning process.